msowad/amazon-clone/README.md

 ### <a href="https://nextjs-amazon-clone.herokuapp.com" target="_blank">Live site</a>

-## Amazon clone using NextJS, MongoDB, Redis, Material UI and Stripe
+## Amazon clone using NextJS, MongoDB, Redis, Material UI, and Stripe

 ### Run this project